Bible Reading: Colossians 3: 12 -17

 Let the words of Christ, in all their richness, live in your hearts and make you wise.
 Colossians 3:16

-Yet people don’t remember Stroud for his crimes.
+Yet people don’t remember Robert Stroud as a murderer.
 Early in his prison career, Stroud became interested in birds, supposedly when a stray canary flitted into his prison cell.
-With the prison warden’s permission, he began raising birds in his tiny living space.
+With the prison’s permission, he began raising birds in his tiny living space.
 When birds became sick, he requested books on bird diseases and doctored them back to health.
-As the years passed, he continued to study birds and bird diseases and eventually became one of the world’s biggest authorities on the subject—all while serving a life sentence for murder.
+As the years passed, he continued to study birds and bird diseases and eventually became one of the world’s biggest authorities on the subject all while serving a life sentence for murder.

 Robert Stroud’s life story was dramatized in a 1962 film starring actor Burt Lancaster.
-Since Stroud served part of his sentence in Alcatraz prison in San Francisco Bay, the film was titled Birdman of Alcatraz.
+Since part of Stroud’s sentence was served in the infamous Alcatraz Prison in San Francisco Bay, the film was titled Birdman of Alcatraz.

-How did a murderer from Alaska become the Birdman of Alcatraz?
+How did the murderer from Alaska become the Birdman of Alcatraz?
 It all began when he turned his prison cell into a home for little birds.
-As he cared about these creatures and dedicated his life to curing them, he changed.
-Providing a safe haven for birds, he became a bird lover.
-And even though he spent most of his life in prison paying for his crimes, he is most famous as a birdman, not a criminal.
+As he cared about these creatures and devoted himself to curing them, he changed.
+And even though he spent most of his life in prison paying for his crimes, he is most famous as a birdman, not a murderer.

-And like it or not, whatever you start spending time with eventually starts bossing you around.
+Get this: Whatever you make a home for in your life will influence you big-time.
+If you constantly entertain yourself with music, videos, and Web sites that glorify the nastier sides of your culture, you are giving that stuff a home in your life.
+And like it or not, whatever you welcome into your life as a roommate eventually starts bossing you around.
 An old proverb states, “You can’t keep the birds from flying over your head, but you can keep them from making a nest in your hair.”
-You have complete control over the things you allow to be part of your life.
+You have control over the things you allow to live inside you.

-According to Colossians 3:16, the Word of God is a good choice to let nest in us.
-When we let God’s Word into our life as a permanent resident, it changes us.
-Then, no matter what we were when we began, at the finish of our life we will be more like Jesus.
+According to Colossians 3: 16, the Word of God is a good choice to let nest in you.
+When you let God’s Word into your life as a permanent resident, it changes you.
+God’s Word will make you more like him.

-TALK: How are you letting God’s Word nest in your heart?
-How is it changing you?
+REFLECT: What sorts of things are you letting nest in your heart?